stanislawbartkowski/hadoopsql/README.md

 # hadoopsql

+# This project is deprecated and not under development

 A test comparing the performance of different SQL engines in Hadoop/IBM BigInsights/HortonWorks HDP environment.
 The following SQL engines are used:
 * Hive on text files
 * Hive on Parquet files